DrPuffs/streaming-03-rabbitmq/README.md

 Each of the version 2 programs include an error as well.

 1. Find the error and fix it.
 1. Compare the structure of the version 2 files.
 1. Modify the docstrings on all your files.
 1. Include your name and the date.
 1. Imports always go at the top, just after the file docstring.
 1. Imports should be one per line - why?
+Could lead to potential conflicts in your code if done on one line.
 1. Then, define your functions.
 1. Functions are reuable logic blocks.
 1. Everything the function needs comes in through the arguments.
 1. A function may - or may not - return a value.
 1. When we open a connection, we should close the connection.
-1. Which of the 4 files will always close() the connection?
+1. Which of the 4 files will always close() the connection? v1_emit_message
 1. Search GitHub for if __name__ == "__main__":
-1. How many hits did you get?
+1. How many hits did you get? code: 22 million, commits: 2 million+, issues: 88,000, discussions: 1,000, wikis: 5,000
 1. Learn and understand this common Python idiom.

 ## Reference